ngreifer/MatchingFrontier/README.md

 Other tools include `generateDataset()` and `frontier_to_matchit()` for extracting a matched dataset at one point on the frontier and `modelDependence()` for computing model dependence bounds for a single estimate.
-See `vignette("MatchFrontier")` for a more in-depth tutorial.
+See `vignette("MatchingFrontier")` for a more in-depth tutorial.

 The work in this package is based off the following paper: